christinereina/portfolio/README.md

 #### Git, HTML and CSS Week One Exercise for Epicodus, 01.10.2020

-#### **By Christine Augustine & Rachel Schieferstein**
+#### **By Christine Augustine*

 ## Description

-This is an HTML Webpage that describes what Christine's cat likes to eat along with 5 facts.
-It includes 2 pictures of his namesake from Sailor Moon and a giant bowl of tuna salad.
+This is an HTML web page that displays my first week work at Epicodus.
+This site also contains background information about me.

 ## Setup/Installation Requirements